-- Submit an Availability Calendar (Excel, pdf) indicating your approximate availability for the summer guiding season.
+- Submit a Work Availability Calendar (Excel, pdf) indicating your availability for the summer guiding season.

 - Submit current Wilderness First Responder (WFR), Cardio-Pulmonary Resuscitation (CPR), and Leave No Trace (LNT) certificates or documentation of your intent to complete (e.g., receipts, course syllabus, advertised dates, etc).
 Certificates above and beyond these minimums will carry additional weight in the hiring process.
 Examples of additional certifications include: Avalanche Levels I, II or III, and various American Mountain Guide Association certificates.

-- Submit application to Human Resources Manager, Alex Van Steen, at email@example.com.
+- Submit application to Guide Supervisor, Paul Maier at firstname.lastname@example.org.